JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Acknowledgements

 \section{Acknowledgements}

-MT acknowledges funding from the JWST Arizona/Steward Postdoc in Early galaxies and Reionization (JASPER) Scholar contract at the University of Arizona.
+The authors thank the anonymous referee for insightful comments.
+We thank the entire CEERS team for their effort designing and executing this program.
+MT acknowledges funding from the {\it JWST} Arizona/Steward Postdoc in Early galaxies and Reionization (JASPER) Scholar contract at the University of Arizona.
 DPS acknowledges support from the National Science Foundation through the grant AST-2109066.
 CAM and TYL acknowledge support by the VILLUM FONDEN under grant 37459.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant DNRF140.
 PS was generously supported by a Carnegie Fellowship through the Carnegie Observatories during the completion of this manuscript.
 LW acknowledges support from the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2137419.
-The authors sincerely thank Ramesh Mainali for providing data of C~{ III}] versus O32 relation at $z\sim0-3$, John Chisholm for providing data of LzLCS sample, and Jacopo Chevallard for providing access to the { BEAGLE} tool used for SED fitting analysis.
+The authors sincerely thank Ramesh Mainali for providing data of C~{ III}] versus O32 relation at $z\sim0-3$, John Chisholm for providing data of LzLCS sample, and Jacopo Chevallard for providing access to the \textsc{beagle} tool used for SED fitting analysis.

-This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
-The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
-These observations are associated with program ERS 1345.
-Part of this work is based on observations taken by the 3D-HST Treasury Program (GO 12177 and 12328) with the NASA/ESA {\it Hubble Space Telescope} obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5?26555.
-This work is based in part upon High Performance Computing (HPC) resources supported by the University of Arizona TRIF, UITS, and Research, Innovation, and Impact (RII) and maintained by the UArizona Research Technologies department.
+This work is based on observations made with the NASA/ESA/CSA {\it James Webb Space Telescope}.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for {\it JWST}.
+These observations are associated with Early Release Science program 1345.
+Part of this work is based on observations taken by the 3D-HST Treasury Program (GO 12177 and 12328) with the NASA/ESA {\it Hubble Space Telescope} obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
+This work is based in part upon High Performance Computing (HPC) resources supported by the University of Arizona Technology and Research Initiative Fund (TRIF), University Information Technology Services (UITS), and Research, Innovation, and Impact (RII) and maintained by the UArizona Research Technologies department.